kubatyszko/SD-SCSI/README.md

 This is SD-SCSI, a simple adapter to use microSD cards in SCSI hosts.

-(NOTE: firmware files still incomplete, the DFU boot loader currently builds a too large binary and thus doesn't work.
-You can flash everything and the adapter will work, but you can't update via USB later and updating via JTAG is difficult when the 74F06s are in place.

 The materials here are provided "as-is", without warranty of any kind.
 You may make your own adapters for non-commercial use, commercial use is strictly prohibited.